Frequently Asked Questions

 How can I make a difference?

 The first step is to contact your nearby CASA office to arrange a preliminary screening.
 From there, you can learn more about the CASA Program and discover if you meet the basic requirements for getting involved.
 CASA is looking for mature, reliable adults who can be objective under difficult circumstances, and can relate to people from all backgrounds and lifestyles.
-In 2007, CASA was able to represent over 549 abused and neglected children in the Delaware court system-but many more still need our help.
+In 2013, CASA was able to represent over 602 abused and neglected children in the Delaware court system-and many more still need our help.
 By becoming a CASA volunteer, you can help protect every child who come before the courts- and make sure that they are given the chance to grow up in a safe and nurturing home.